Why Should My School Partner With Career Step?

 - Certified Electronic Health Records Specialist (CEHRS)

 - Microsoft Office Specialist – Master (MOS-Master)

-This focus on helping you gain the skills needed to succeed in the workforce has made our students successful in the job market—over 84% of Career Step graduates are employed in their field of study, 90% of employed Medical Transcription graduates work from home in their first job, Medical Coding and Billing graduates report a certification exam pass rate that’s a full 15 percentage points higher than the national average, and Pharmacy Technician students can take advantage of externship opportunities with Walgreens and CVS Pharmacy.
+This focus on helping you gain the skills needed to succeed in the workforce has made our students successful in the job market—most of employed Medical Transcription graduates work from home in their first job, Medical Coding and Billing graduates report a certification exam pass rate higher than the national average, and Pharmacy Technician students can take advantage of externship opportunities with Walgreens and CVS Pharmacy.